 What are we charging to do your 2021 Tax Return?

-$65 for anyone over the age of 65. $110 for individuals and $200 for couples under the age of 65.
+$110 for individuals and $200 for couples.
+Seniors 65+ get a 10% discount.
 We suggest using the Tax Checklists we provide to prevent any additional costs.
 You may download our Tax Checklist pdfs here:

-Have some money to invest?
-You can contribute an additional $6,000 into your TFSA in 2022.
-In most cases, if you have not made any TFSA contributions in previous years you can contribute a total of $81,500.
+You can contribute an additional $6,500 into your TFSA in 2023.
+In most cases, if you have not made any TFSA contributions in previous years you can contribute a total of $88,000 all at once.
 We can help get your contribution room from the CRA so we can maximize these tax savings.

-You have until March 1, 2022 to make your RRSP contribution for 2021.
+You have until March 1, 2023 to make your RRSP contribution for the year.
+Let us know if you need any help.
 Keep in mind these three factors that limit the amount you can contribute:

 • A dollar limit ($27,830 for 2021 and $29,210 for 2022)